 Employment opportunities for dependents are limited.
 These positions require spouses to have a SOFA (Status of Forces Agreement) stamp in order to qualify for work.
-Some positions may also have restrictions based on citizenship or country of residence.
+Be sure to also check the requirements of the potential positions carefully as there may be restrictions based on citizenship or country of residence.
+For example, if you are not a Canadian citizen, you may not be able to apply for positions that are only open to Canadian dependents.
+Civilian employment opportunities are published regularly on the CFMWS website.
+If you are looking for work, it is recommended to check the website on a regular basis.

-If you are interested in working for a German employer, your SOFA stamp/dependent status does not confer the right to be employed on the economy.
-This is entirely a matter for the host nation to decide and it is an individual's responsibility to seek permission from local authorities.
+Website address: https://cfmws.ca/support-services/employment nation to decide and it is an individual's responsibility to seek permission from local authorities.
 The host nation embassy in Canada may be able to assist before departure or upon arrival, consult the appropriate department of the host nation government.